Do LG TVs Have Bluetooth

 pairing bluetooth device to LG TV

-That’s because when you turn your TV on, it’s sending a Bluetooth signal that takes a moment before it connects.
-So don’t worry if the next time you turn on your TV you don’t hear anything right away.
+That’s because when you turn your TV on, it sends a Bluetooth signal that takes a moment before it connects.
+So don’t worry if when the next time you turn on your TV, you don’t hear anything right away.

 If you’re having any issues connecting your Bluetooth device to your TV, try using the LG Easy Bluetooth Connect Guide.

-You can also try some of my troubleshooting steps detailed below.
+You should also try some of my troubleshooting steps detailed below.

 How to check if your LG TV has Bluetooth